oj-sec/ITO5163/README.md

 ### Build

-To build the release binary, change to the project root directory and run:
+To build the release binary for your operating system and architecture, change to the project root directory and run (requires rust & cargo installation):

 ```cargo build --release```